The cold and flu season is looming upon us and the more prepared we can be the better. It’s also a time to be prepared with sore throat remedies.

-I like to use a suribachi (available at here) to powder my herbs by hand.
+I like to use a suribachi (available here) to powder my herbs by hand.
 I really prefer this style of suribachi to marble mortar and pestles because the grooves aid the powdering process.

 Roots can be significantly harder to powder and so I typically buy these already powdered.

-Before getting started on the recipe let’s take a look at sore throats and why we are using these particular herbs for sore throat remedies.
+Before getting started on the recipe, let’s take a look at sore throats and why we are using these particular herbs for sore throat remedies.

-When throats are sore due to symptoms of a cold or flu they are usually red, hot, scratchy and swollen and downright uncomfortable.
-To help relieve the discomfort we can use cooling, demulcent and astringent herbs.
+When throats are sore due to symptoms of a cold or flu, they are usually red, hot, scratchy and swollen and downright uncomfortable.
+To help relieve the discomfort, we can use cooling, demulcent and astringent herbs.

 Cooling herbs bring relief to a hot and red throat.
 Demulcent herbs can soothe a dry irritated throat and astringent herbs can tighten and tone swollen tissues in the throat.

-Before getting started let’s take a closer look at our ingredients for this sore throat remedy; rose, sage, marshmallow and honey.
+Now let’s take a closer look at our ingredients for this sore throat remedy; rose, sage, marshmallow and honey.

 Rose Petals (Rosa spp.)